What is OPD Full Form in Medical Terms?

 Listed below are the different types of OPD services in a hospital:

 • General OPD: It is the most common type of OPD in a hospital and includes general consultations for common illnesses, such as cough, cold, and fever.
-The general physician either provides the treatment or refers the patient to the specialist if needed.
+The general physician either provides the treatment or refers the patient to the specialist as per requirement.

-• Specialised OPD: This kind of OPD addresses specific medical issues, like dermatology, gynaecology, orthopaedics, etc. Patients with chronic conditions or specific medical issues visit this department to seek expert care.
+• Specialised OPD: This kind of OPD addresses specific medical issues, like dermatology, gynaecology, orthopaedics, etc. Patients with chronic conditions or specific medical issues visit specialised OPD to get expert care.

-• Surgical OPD: Surgical OPD is made to manage the pre and post-operative consultations of patients preparing for surgery or recovering after surgery.
+• Surgical OPD: Surgical OPD manages the pre and post-operative consultations of patients preparing or recovering from surgery.

 • Paediatric OPD: This OPD is dedicated to children and manages everything from vaccinations to routine health check-ups.

-• Emergency OPD: Emergency OPD is not as critical as an emergency room but caters to urgent but not life-threatening medical conditions that require immediate attention, such as bone fractures.
+• Emergency OPD: Emergency OPD caters to urgent but not life-threatening medical conditions that require immediate attention, such as plastering a broken bone, stitching a wound, etc. However, emergency OPD is not as critical as an emergency room.

 How Does OPD Work in a Hospital?